awslabs/aws-mysql-jdbc/src/demo/java/customplugins/README.md

 plugin is called `MethodCountConnectionPlugin`, it tracks the number of method calls throughout the lifespan of the connection.
 The second connection plugin `ExecutionTimeConnectionPlugin` tracks the total execution time of each type of the method calls.
 We will use the two custom plugins together with the built-in plugins.
-The final connection plugin chain will look like the following:
+The final connection plugin chain will look like this:
 ![](./diagrams/connection_plugin_chain.png)

-Below is an example of the execution process of a JDBC method:
+The following is an example of the execution process of a JDBC method:
 ![](../../../../docs/files/images/connection_plugin_manager_diagram.png)

 ### Creating a Top Level Connection Plugin